 Better transparency around vendor spend also provided evidence to various providers when there were billing issues.
 The action here?
 The team was able to secure a significant rebate from a vendor by identifying that they’d been overcharged for roaming, text, and visual voicemail services.

 Just as in our previous example, it was the TBMA who did the research and brought the findings to the person responsible for I&O in the department.
 They were then able to go back to procurement to make the corrections needed.

 Making data insights real

 None of this is possible if you don’t make insight hunting real for your team and your organization.
-Insights don’t magically appear so it’s important that you operationalize your efforts to uncover them.
+Insights don’t magically appear, so it’s essential that you operationalize your efforts to uncover them.
 This can’t just be someone’s hobby—data analysis needs to happen on a regular basis.
 Create an incentive program to reward valuable insights.
 Track your progress to make sure actions are really happening.
 Do what you need to do to get your data to the right place.

 You’ll be amazed at what you can accomplish when you focus on consumable, defensible, and actionable insights.

 Bill Balnave is Regional Vice President of Solutions Consulting at Apptio.
 This is the second installation in a 3-part series on data analysis.
 If you’re just tuning in, here’s a quick link to Bill’s first article: Striking gold: How to get useful and valuable insights from your IT cost data.

 Want more?
 Read Bill's next installation in this series on leveraging IT cost data insights, Insights tracking: Define your scope and measure your success